Hannah-Ogunyinka/personal-astro-site/src/content/projects/platinum-events-planning copy.md

 ---
 title: "Platinum Events Planning"
 isDraft: false
-tags: ["wordpress", "ecommerce"]
+tags: ["Wordpress", "E-commerce", Marketing]
-projectDescription: "Decadent brownies made to order from our kitchen to your door"
+projectBlurb: "Decadent brownies made to order from our kitchen to your door"
+projectDescription: "Platinum Events Planning are an award winning wedding planning company that deliver unique and memorable occasions for their clients."
 projectImage1md: "../../assets/project-images/pep-home-pg.jpg"
 projectImage1mdalt: "founder image"
 ---